IraAngeles-IBM/docker101/lab2/step4.md

 1. Update `app.py`

     Update the file with the following command.
-In the terminal for Mac OS or Linux, copy-paste the entire code block or edit the the `app.py`.
+In the terminal for Mac OS or Linux, copy-paste the entire code block or edit the `app.py`.

     ```bash
     echo 'from flask import Flask